Ad banners are a horrible way to monetize your blog. In 2020, less than 0.1% of viewers clicked on an ad banner, and that statistic only worsens.

 Here’s a sample of one:

-If you are using the Amazon Associates program, you can generate a product summary as you saw above for the Ryan Levesque book.
+If you use the Amazon Associates program, you can generate a product summary, as I did above for the Ryan Levesque book.

 Not only can AAWP set up your affiliate links automatically, but it can pull in a product image, description, and pricing information.
 All of this is automatically updated to show the latest information from Amazon.
 It makes using Amazon as an affiliate very easy to use.